+Postprocessing of this output may help, for instance, detect (structurally) singular or ill-conditioned Jacobians.
+For simplicity, we omit the implementation of the two output functions.
+Note that in this example the parameters \texttt{p} could be declared as \texttt{double} instead of \texttt{Variable}, thus getting rid of a small overhead when calling \texttt{p}.
+In that case, however, we would need to modify \texttt{residualFunction} code if we wanted to change parameter and variable designation as in the next example.

-It is also possible to consider elements of the vector \texttt{p} as system variables and elements of vector \texttt{x} as constant system parameters.
+\begin{example} The \texttt{Variable} data type allows us to change parameter and variable designations at runtime, so we can designate elements of the vector \texttt{p} as system variables and elements of the vector \texttt{x} as constant system parameters.
 All one has to do is to set:

-In this problem we look for parameters $\sigma$, $\rho$, and $\beta$ such that a fixed point solution of (\ref{eq:lorenz}) is at $x=8$, $y=20$, and $z=2/3$.
-System sparsity pattern and Jacobian in that case are obtained as {
+In this problem we look for parameters $ \sigma $, $ \rho $, and $ \beta $ such that a fixed point solution of~\eqref{eq:lorenz} is at $ x = 8 $, $ y = 20 $, and $ z = 2/3 $.
+The sparsity pattern and Jacobian of the system in that case are obtained as